Zadarma Free PBX

-You can create a 3-digit extension for each phone system user, and assign it with the individual setup, SIP number, call forwarding, etc.
+You can create a 3-digit extension for each phone system user, and assign it with their individual setup, SIP number, call forwarding, etc.

-Indicate the number of users or devices, that will be connected to the phone system, and press Next.
+Indicate the number of users or devices to be connected to the phone system, and click Next.